-If you have further questions, speak to Mr Guy (Assistant Head of Sixth Form)
+If you have further questions, speak to Mr Guy

 Art & Design (Fine Art)

 The A Level Art & Design: Fine Art course is designed to stretch students' imaginative and intellectual capabilities and to foster an interest in, enthusiasm for and enjoyment of art, craft and design.
 Students develop investigative, practical and expressive skills, working in a broad range of media on independent projects.
 Students will also increase their knowledge and understanding of art practices in contemporary and past societies and cultures.